 - The size of the dental implants site and

 - The amount of bone needed.

+First you need to schedule a free consultation at your local dental clinic.
 If you’ve been told you need a bone graft before undergoing dental implants, in most cases they can be carried out chairside as patients don’t need to be hospitalised.
 Dentists may use IV sedation or a general anaesthetic while they perform the graft.
 In some cases where multiple sites require bone grafting, patients may be required to visit a dental hospital.

 Although it is possible in some instances for dental implants to be placed simultaneously with bone grafts, this is the exception rather than the rule.
 In general terms, bone grafting is carried out 4-6 months before dental implants can be fitted.
 This is because time is needed for the replacement tissue to fuse with any existing tissue to make a better implant site.

 With advancements in anaesthetics the actual surgical process itself shouldn’t be painful at all.
 What’s more, it’s usually over within 45-90 minutes, so it’s relatively quick.

 However, patients can and should expect some slight discomfort including numbness for a few days/weeks after the process, until the dental implants site heals.